Axis of evil

-The phrase "axis of evil" was first used by U.S. President George W. Bush and originally referred to Iran, Iraq, and North Korea.
-It was used in Bush's State of the Union address on January 29, 2002, less than five months after the 9/11 attacks, and often repeated throughout his presidency.
+The phrase "axis of evil" was first used by U.S. president George W. Bush and originally referred to Iran, Ba'athist Iraq, and North Korea.
+It was used in Bush's State of the Union address on January 29, 2002, less than five months after the September 11 attacks and more than a year before the 2003 invasion of Iraq, and often repeated throughout his presidency.
 He used it to describe foreign governments that, during his administration, allegedly sponsored terrorism and sought weapons of mass destruction.
-The notion of such an axis was used to pinpoint these common enemies of the United States and to rally the American populace in support of the War on Terror.

 The countries originally covered by the term were Iran, Ba'athist Iraq, and North Korea.
-In response, Iran formed a political alliance that it called the "Axis of Resistance" comprising Iran, Syria and Hezbollah.
-Other countries were later added to the "axis of evil" by US politicians and commentators.
-The term "axis of evil" is itself a portmanteau of the Axis powers of WWII (Nazi Germany, Fascist Italy, and Imperial Japan) and the Cold War era “Evil Empire” (the Soviet Union as described by Ronald Reagan).
+In response, Iran formed a political alliance that it called the "Axis of Resistance" comprising Iran, Ba'athist Syria and Hezbollah.

+Later, China, Russia, Iran and North Korea were referred to as the "new axis of evil" by U.S. politicians and commentators.
+The term "axis of evil" is a reference to the Axis powers of World War II (Nazi Germany, Fascist Italy, and the Empire of Japan).